gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileLabel.md

 \\Finance\Projects\Analysis.xlsx      Success
 ```

 This command first identifies all files that are not labeled by using the Get-AIPFileStatus cmdlet.
-Then, these files are labeled by specifying the "Internal" label by its ID.
+Then, these files are labeled by specifying the "General" label by its ID.

-### Example 4: Apply the "Confidential" label to .docx files that are not labeled
+### Example 4: Apply the "General" label to .docx files that are not labeled
 ```
 PS C:\> Get-ChildItem C:\Projects\*.docx -File -Recurse | Get-AIPFileStatus | where {$_.IsLabelled -eq $False} | Set-AIPFileLabel -LabelId d9f23ae3-1234-1234-1234-f515f824c57b
 FileName                   Status  Comment